bismuthfoundation/Bismuth-FAQ/Install/macOS.md

 From now on, rather type `python3` and `pip3` to use the newly installed Python 3.

-Manually install some dependencies just to make sure you have the latest versions:
+Manually install this dependency just to make sure you have the latest version:
 ```
 $ pip3 install --upgrade simple-crypt
-$ pip3 install --upgrade pillow
-$ pip3 install --upgrade pycryptodomex
 ```

 ### Install Wget